ferrufino/ferrufino.github.io/_posts/2022-10-02-delegation-pattern.md

 date: 2022-10-02 20:22 +0800
 ---

-The delegation pattern allows an object to use a helper object to perform a task, instead of doing the task itself.
+The delegation pattern allows an <mark> object to use a helper object to perform a task</mark>, instead of doing the task itself.

 This allows for code reuse through object composition [^first_footnote], instead of inheritance.
 Communicating back to its owner in a decoupled way.

+1:1 communication pattern - Delegate and Protocol

 ### Design overview

 <code>[Object in need of a delegate] -> [Protocol] <--[Object acting as a Delegate]<code>

-1. **Delegating object.** Obj that has a delegate.
-Delegate is hold as a weak property to avoid a retain cycle.
+1. **Delegating object.** Obj that has a delegate. <ins>Delegate property is hold as 'weak' to avoid a retain cycle.</ins>
-2. **Delegate Protocol.** Defines methods a delegate should implement.
-Appears as a property within the Delegating Object.
+2. **Delegate Protocol.** <ins>Defines methods a delegate should implement.</ins> Appears as a property within the Delegating Object.
 3. **Delegate.** Helper object.
 The delegate.
-Implements Delegate protocol.
+Comforms and implements Delegate protocol.
+As also <ins>assigns self to delegate variable reference. </ins>
+   It is standard to send self of delegate object as an input param.

 Delegates should almost always be a _weak_.

 Datasources and delegates both use this pattern:

-- Datasources provide data.
+- Datasources <ins>provide data.</ins>
-- Delegates receive data.
+- Delegates <ins>receive data.</ins>

 ### When should you use this pattern?